junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 The plant shakes quietly behind him, as if Cas's looking at the same image.

-Dean grins, leaving the room with the pot plant in his arm.
+Dean grins, leaving the room with the pot plant in his arms.

-He isn't quite sure actually, if the plant possession would work the same as human, if Cas gets to come outside freely.
+He isn't quite sure actually, if the plant possession would work the same as human, if Cas gets to follow it to come outside freely.
 He watches the leaves carefully as he steps outside.

-"Tap once for yes, if you are still here," Dean whispers to the plant.
+"Alright, tap once for yes, if you are still haunting in there," Dean whispers to the plant the minute he's outside the door.

 The lowest leaf shakes sideways, touching his finger where it's holding the pot, leaving a trace of wetness.
-The tip of the leaf is still wet from the watering he just did a moment ago.
+The tip of the leaf is still covered by a thin layer of water drops from the watering he just did a moment ago before heading out.

-Dean amuses, but just in case it's wind.
-He says again, "Now tap twice for no, you're not wind, just in case."
+Dean amuses, but just in case it's wind, he says again, "Now tap twice for no, you're not wind, just in case."

 The top leaf shakes poutingly -- Dean swears that is a pouting shake just from the way it swings.
 Then the lower leaf taps his hand twice, leaning on his fingers without leaving now.